Wehzie/Bachelor-Thesis-Data-Democracy/README.md

 # Bachelor-Thesis-Data-Democracy

-This program models a simple economoy.
+This program models a simple economy.
 Two types of relationships exist between firms and households.
 Firstly, firms produce items which are sold to households.
 Secondly, firms employ housholds to produce items.